GeekLord/Picslot/README.md

 ## ✨ Key Features

 - **Precise Retouching**: Click any point on an image to make localized edits.
 Change colors, remove objects, or add elements with pinpoint accuracy simply by describing what you want.
 - **Cloud-Based Projects**: Securely save your projects to your account and access them from anywhere.
-Your entire edit history is preserved.
+Your entire edit history is preserved, and you can easily load, update, or delete projects from your personal dashboard.
 - **Creative Filters**: Instantly transform your photos with a range of artistic filters like Synthwave, Anime, and Lomo, or create a unique look with a custom text prompt.
 - **Professional Adjustments**: Apply global enhancements like blurring the background for a portrait effect, adding studio lighting, or adjusting the color temperature for a warmer feel.
 - **Non-Destructive Workflow**: